 Bingo (Beano) was legalized in the Commonwealth of Massachusetts on September 29, 1971, and on September 4, 1973, Chapter 729 of the Acts of 1973 transferred responsibility for control of the operation of Bingo from the Massachusetts Department of Public Safety to the Massachusetts State Lottery Commission.
 Section 38 of Chapter 10 of the General Laws enabled Rules and Regulations controlling Bingo to be adopted on March 1, 1974 and amended in October 1974, July 1980, November 1991, March 1994 and October 2000.
 On January 1, 1978, Chapter 219 of the Acts of 1977 transferred responsibility for collection of the five percent Bingo and Raffle/Bazaar (Casino Functions) Tax from the Department of Revenue to the Massachusetts State Lottery Commission.
 Section 39A of Chapter 10 of the General Laws enabled Rules and Regulations Controlling Certain Raffle and Bazaar Permits to be adopted earlier and amended in December 1980.

 The Charitable Gaming Division of the Lottery supported the explosive growth of Bingo as the game grew from 1973 through 1984.
-In calendar year 2012, Charitable Gaming licensees throughout the Commonwealth reported a total of $72.6 million in gross revenues, of which $36.5 million was derived from Bingo games; $14.8 million from Charity Game Ticket sales; $20.3 million from raffles, and $950,000 from Bazaars and Las Vegas nights.
+In calendar year 2013, Gross receipts were $66.5 million; of that, $33 million was from Bingo; $13.2 million from Charity Game tickets; $19.7 milion was from raffles and $431,000 was from Bazaars and Las Vegas nights.

 The Charitable Gaming Division collect a 5% Bingo tax, which is distributed as follows: